svartika/MarvelApp/README.md

 The second screen(CharacterDetailsActivity) shows the details of a character.

-## Question: Use the best way to fetch Marvel Characters
+## What's the best way to fetch Marvel Characters?
 The most reliable way currently in android to make network calls is via retrofit.
 And the best way to parse response is by using Rx Java.